 Can dogs eat strawberries?

 Yes.
 Fresh strawberries are safe for dogs and contain nutrients that can support their health.
-Avoid canned or sugared ones.
+Avoid tinned or sugared ones.

 The full picture